Cynthia Lummis

 Cynthia Marie Lummis Wiederspahn (/'lʌmɪs/ LUH-miss; born September 10, 1954) is an American attorney and politician serving as the junior United States senator from Wyoming since 2021.
-A member of the Republican Party, Lummis served as the U.S representative for Wyoming's at-large congressional district from 2009 to 2017.
+A member of the Republican Party, Lummis served as the U.S. representative for Wyoming's at-large congressional district from 2009 to 2017.
 She served in the Wyoming House of Representatives from 1979 to 1983 and from 1985 to 1993, in the Wyoming Senate from 1993 to 1995, and as the Wyoming State Treasurer from 1999 to 2007.

 Lummis was elected treasurer of Wyoming in 1998 and reelected without opposition in 2002.
-She chaired Mary Mead's gubernatorial campaign in 1990 and Ray Hunkins's gubernatorial campaign in 2006.
+She managed the gubernatorial campaigns of Mary Mead in 1990 and Ray Hunkins in 2006.
 She also served on Bob Dole's presidential steering committee in Wyoming and chaired Mitt Romney's 2012 presidential campaign in Wyoming.

 Lummis unsuccessfully sought to be appointed to replace Senator Craig L. Thomas in 2007.
 She was elected to succeed Barbara Cubin in the U.S. House of Representatives in the 2008 election, defeating Democratic nominee Gary Trauner.
 During her tenure in the House, she was the first Wyoming representative to serve on the Agriculture Committee since 1941, chaired the Science Subcommittee on Energy, co-chaired the Congressional Caucus for Women's Issues, and was active in the Congressional Western Caucus and Freedom Caucus.
 She served until her retirement in 2017, and was succeeded by Liz Cheney.
 After her tenure in the House, Lummis sought a position in President Donald Trump's cabinet as Secretary of the Interior, but was not appointed.
 She was elected to the U.S. Senate in the 2020 election, becoming the first woman to represent Wyoming in the Senate.
 She voted to reject the certification of Pennsylvania's electoral votes in the 2020 presidential election, which were narrowly won by Joe Biden.

 Early life and education

 Cynthia Marie Lummis was born on September 10, 1954, in Cheyenne, Wyoming, to Doran Lummis and Enid Bennett.
-She is descended from German immigrants and her family first came to Wyoming in 1868.
+She is descended from German immigrants; her family first came to Wyoming in 1868.
 Her father chaired the Laramie County Republican Party and served on the county board of commissioners.
 Her brother Del Lummis also chaired the Laramie County Republican Party.

 Lummis attended Cheyenne East High School, and graduated from the University of Wyoming with a Bachelor of Science degree in animal science in 1976 and a Bachelor of Science in biology in 1978.
 She graduated from the University of Wyoming with a Juris Doctor in 1985, and was on the dean's list.
 She worked as a student teacher at Rock River School in 1977.